Rubzio/styleguides/clean-abap/CleanABAP.md

 Generally, developer should solve all _relevant_ ATC findings.
 By solving we mean repairing the code or hiding findings with pragma or pseudo-comment.
 The latter is an information for other code readers that ATC finding is a false positive or that code author handled the situation differently than the static check expected.

 But!
 Some of the checks like [high comment usage](https://github.com/SAP/code-pal-for-abap/blob/master/docs/checks/comment-usage.md) or [line length](https://docs.abapopenchecks.org/checks/04/) cannot be hidden using a pragma.
 This is because they serve as indicators and don't have to be fixed if not relevant.
-Example: a method contains only few executable statments and big comment section explaining what it does.

 ### How to Relate to Other Guides

 > [Clean ABAP](#clean-abap) > [Content](#content) > [How to](#how-to) > [This section](#how-to-relate-to-other-guides)

-Our guide follows the _spirit_ of Clean Code, meaning we adjusted some things to the ABAP programming language e.g. [Throw CX_STATIC_CHECK for manageable exceptions](#throw-cx_static_check-for-manageable-exceptions).
+Our guide follows the _principles_ of Clean Code, meaning we adjusted some things to the ABAP programming language e.g. [Throw CX_STATIC_CHECK for manageable exceptions](#throw-cx_static_check-for-manageable-exceptions).